tocchan/guildhall/sdst/notes/profiling.md

   - Optimize in Release - unless you're specifically trying to get Debug to run faster
     - An debug optimization will likely improve a release optimization, but it may very well do nothing (ex: release does the same or better optimization than you do), and in some cases worse.
 So take your timings in release;

-- Parrallel Programming
+## Parrallel/Concurrent Programming (mostly Threads)
   - Threads
     - Why?
       - use more of the machine
       - can now do more computational intensive work wihtout hindering game experience
         - AI/Pathing ex:  If paths end up taking a long time (even a couple ms), that is time not spent updating your game.
 Path results are not critical immediately (you can always just start moving toward your target until you have a path), so you can push paths to a thread and wait for them to come back on later frames.
     - Hardware Threads -vs- Software Threads
-      - Hardware Threads - ???
-      - Software Threads - ???
+      - Hardware Threads - Number of hardware thread contexts supported by your hardware.
+On some hardware you may have access to make them, but in Windows these are managed by the OS;
+        - Hardware threads are going to give us our maximum achievable speedup due to threading.
+At *BEST* (and basically impossible to achieve), a 4 core machine can improve you performance 4x.
+Threads are NOT the cure-all - but they do help.
+          - GPUs on the othe rhand have 10s of thousands of hardware threads.
+      - Software Threads - A thread context managed by the OS.
+Can have as many as possible, and will be scheduled to use hardware threads by the OS (typically)
+        - Thread Affinity - Hints that a software thread should only run on a specific set of hardware threads
+        - Thread Priority - how likley a software thread is going to be given a time slice of hardware thread time;
     - If your threads are "busy", it is ideal to have only as many threads as you have hardware cores.
 Spinning up a 1000 threads does not make your application 1000x faster.
 On the contrary, it will usually end up making your program slower as you are now paying the cost for a thread context switch (a hardware thread loading in a software thread)
+      - If you have work that is not CPU instensive (ie, mostly idle), such as file or network io, spinning up an extra thread for that usually doesn't hurt performance as it is mostly asleep and not taking hardware threads away from busy threads;
   - Race Conditions
     - Deadlock Empire - highly recommend playing with this site to develop an intuition
   - Atomic Operations
   - Locks
     - Amdahl's Law
-    - Minimize Lock Time
+      - Read: Minimize Lock Time
     - `CRITICAL_SECTION`, `std::mutex`, and **Fair Locks**
-    - Other lock types `SpinLock`, `Semaphore`, `ReaderWriterLock` or `std::shared_lock`...
+    - Other lock types; `SpinLock`, `Semaphore`, `ReaderWriterLock` or `std::shared_lock`...
       - `SpinLock` is an unfair lock
       - `Semaphore` supports multiple locks - can be thought of as a shared counter.  useful for signals
       - `Events`, `OverlappedOperations`, `Futures` and `Promises`